 Sometimes it’s the sheer number of trips that raise ethical flags, like the 20 Justice Stephen Breyer took in 2016 or the 24 former Ninth Circuit Judge Alex Kozinski took that year.
 It can also be the source of the reimbursement, as two Breyer trips were funded by a foundation started by the Pritzker family, which often supports political work on the left, and one Kozinski trip was paid for by The Fund for American Studies, which supports legal work on the right.

-Other times, it’s the destinations that are disquieting, as Judge David Carter of the Central District of California was reimbursed in a single year for travel to Afghanistan, the Czech Republic, Indonesia, Kazakhstan Malaysia, Malta, Sri Lanka and Turkey.
-The substance of a trip may also be of public interest, such as when Judge James Gilstrap, from the very district famous for its patent-centric docket (E.D.
+Other times, it’s the destinations that are disquieting, as Judge David Carter of the Central District of California was reimbursed in a single year for travel to Afghanistan, the Czech Republic, Indonesia, Kazakhstan, Malaysia, Malta, Sri Lanka and Turkey.
+The substance of a trip may also be of public interest, such as when Judge Rodney Gilstrap, from the very district famous for its patent-centric docket (E.D.
 Tex.), received an expenses-paid, nine-day-long trip to South Korea to talk patents.

 The last financial disclosure report submitted by Justice Antonin Scalia, for 2014 (note the erroneous submission date in the upper right), included 23 reimbursed trips, including to Hawaii, Ireland and Switzerland.
 Scalia also received a free trip in 2016 from businessman John Poindexter to the Marfa, Tex., ranch on which he passed away, whose rooms cost upwards of $700 per night.
 A Poindexter company, Mic Group, had been a high court litigant four months before the trip took place (Hinga v.
 Mic Group, cert. denied, Oct.
 5, 2015), though there were no reporting requirements for the trip since Scalia died before his next annual filing was due.